jaredraycoleman/Southaven/NPCs/Calenhir Sylvenblade.md

 %%

-One day, while working in the forge, a hooded, soft-spoken druid claiming to serve [[The Circle of Verdant Flame]] walked in with quiet urgency.
+One day, while working in the forge, a hooded, soft-spoken druid claiming to serve [[Circle of Verdant Flame]] walked in with quiet urgency.
 He claimed their daughter [[Laerwen Sylvenblade|Laerwen]] showed signs of rare foresight: visions, dreams, and whispers from the Wild Beyond.
 A _dreamer_, he called her, in the old tongue: one touched by fate, marked to carry prophecy.

 He urged them to seek [[Granny Louise]], an elder known for gentle magic and insight into such gifts.
 The druid spoke with conviction, and something in his measured tone convinced them.
 This was all a setup to kill all those born in Balandel with prophetic gifts, though, as they are seen as dangerous by the [[Order of the Black Star|Cult of the Black Star]].